-For this paper, you will choose to write about one of a selection of unproduced feature film scripts provided by the instructor.
-You will write a 4- to 6-page paper that explores the ways in which your chosen script would fail to satisfy audience expectations for a narrative feature film.
-This should NOT be a retelling of the story, but instead an essay in which you present an argument about the screenplay and defend it.
-This argument should be presented objectively (no "I feel" or "I think," which are implied) and must draw on the cinematic storytelling conventions discussed throughout the course.
+For this paper, you will write a 4- to 6-page paper about Screenplay/Film 9 that presents an argument of your own devising about the screenplay and film's narratives.
+This should NOT be a retelling of the script/film's story, but instead an essay in which you present an argument about the two texts and defend that argument.
+In constructing your argument, you must draw extensively on concepts related to cinematic storytelling conventions presented in lectures/discussions throughout the course.
+This argument should be presented objectively (no "I feel" or "I think").

 Papers must be double-spaced, written in Times New Roman 12 pt. font, and have one-inch margins on all sides with file names formatted: LastName_FirstName_Assignment.
-Papers must be uploaded to the D2L Submissions Folder in PDF format by November 26 at 4:45pm.
+Papers must be uploaded to the D2L Submissions Folder in PDF format by March 18 at 4:45pm.